 What is dog socialization?

-Getting your dog used to other dogs and people, or dog socialization, helps your pup behave well in a variety of situations such as pet festivals where there’ll be plenty of people, pooches and children.
+Dog socialization is about getting your dog used to other dogs and people.
+Dog socialization helps your pup behave well in a variety of situations such as pet festivals where there’ll be plenty of people, pooches and children.
 Fortunately, my dog spent the first eight weeks of her life cuddled by kids, both toddlers living in the house and daycare clients, so she responds positively to little people when we encounter them.

 Dogs are pack animals and raising a confident balanced dog who’s comfortable running, rolling, leaping and wrestling with a group of all sizes is important.
 My previous dog could be reactive with certain dogs, and I want to avoid that again.